Jeremy-Demlow/snowflake-intelligence-dbt-example/snowflake_agents/README.md

 - "What is our comprehensive business health across operations, finance, and contracts?"
 - "Analyze the relationship between technician ratings, contract performance, and financial outcomes"
 - "Which customer segments have the highest ARR expansion potential and operational capacity?"

+### Performance Optimization (Data Engineer Assistant):
+- "What are my slowest queries and how can I optimize them?"
+- "Which warehouses are consuming the most credits and need right-sizing?"
+- "Show me cost optimization opportunities with projected savings"
+- "What compilation errors am I seeing and how do I fix them?"
+- "Recommend Gen 2 warehouse upgrades with performance benefits"
+- "Analyze query performance trends and identify bottlenecks"

 ### Key Metrics Available:
 - **Active Contracts**: 80 contracts